clechartre/Biome.jl/README.md

 - **Memory issues**: Use coordinate strings to process smaller regions
 - **Missing data**: Ensure all input files have consistent spatial grids
-- **Slow performance**: Consider using fewer PFTs or lower resolution data
+- **Slow performance**: Consider using fewer PFTs, lower resolution data, or parallelize your work

 ## More Information